jadecobra/python_tdd_exercises/source/calculator/calculator_vii.rst

                 self.division_result
             )

-  the terminal_ shows green again.
+  the test is green again again.
 Lovely!

 * I remove the lines I commented out to replace with ``self.division_result``